JoseCouceiro/TFM_project/README.md

 This repository contains the code to run the app Drug Predictor, a python application capable of predicting the therapeutic potential of molecules from their chemical structures.

-It serves as Master thesis for the Master in Data Science 2022/23 at KSCHOOL together with the Memoria that can be found in the folder 'memoria'.
+It serves as Master thesis for the Master's degree in Data Science 2022/23 at KSCHOOL together with the Memoria that can be found in the folder 'memoria'.

 To run the project, the following steps are required: